Scottish Youth Parliament: Chairs

 The Chair of SYP is elected, usually annually, by MSYPs.

 A normal term of service is twelve months, although some Chairs have served for longer periods of time for reasons such as a delay in the SYP elections, and some for shorter periods of time for reasons such as resignation.

 The Chair of SYP is a voluntary position and is unpaid.

 The Chair convenes and facilitates meetings of the Board and the full Scottish Youth Parliament.
-They are the primary ambassador of SYP to the public.
+They are also the primary ambassador of SYP to the public.

-There have, to date, been 20 Chairs of SYP since 2000.
+There have, to date, been 21 Chairs of SYP since 2000.

 Chief Executive Officers

+Current Membership

+The current composition of MSYP's for the 2023-2025 membership can be found below: